Optimizing PHP Application Concurrency

 To properly profile your applications during development, we recommend XHProf.
 The complementing xhprof.io GUI makes navigating profiling results easy and convenient.

-Measuring memory usage on Heroku
+Measuring Memory Usage on Heroku

-Platform specific nuances aside, an application’s memory consumption, given the same input, should be virtually identical between your local development environment and Heroku, so it’s recommended to work on finding the optimal memory limit in development first.
+Platform-specific nuances aside, an application’s memory consumption, given the same input, should be virtually identical between your local development environment and Heroku, so it’s recommended to work on finding the optimal memory limit in development first.

 The log-runtime-metrics Heroku Labs functionality will periodically report memory consumption to the heroku logs